rockscript/rockscript/rockscript/src/main/resources/webfiles/docs/tutorial.md

 * Create a script named `get-joke.rs`, if no script with that name exists yet
 * Create a new script version with the given text
 * Mark the new script version as the active script version.
 The active script version is the version that is started when a new execution is started.

+For more about deployment and versioning, see <a onclick="show('script-versioning')">Script versioning</a>

 #### Deploy using the rock command